cranjesh/images-test/TheSoldiersLegacyThorough.md

 ## Chapter 3: The Widow's Tale

 Holmes sat in silence, his keen gaze sweeping the landscape, while my thoughts turned to Katherine Blackwood—the widow of a man whose death seemed far from ordinary.
-A butler led us into the drawing room, where Lady Blackwood awaited.
-A butler led us into another drawing room, where Katherine awaited.
+We walked into the drawing room, where Katherine awaited.
 She stood as we entered, her figure slight yet composed, though her pale complexion and dark-circled eyes betrayed the toll grief had taken.

 "Mrs. Blackwood," Holmes began, bowing slightly.
 "Thank you for meeting with us under such difficult circumstances."